Instruction exceptions

 There is no real I/O to read.
 The software will not emulate the actual transfer of data, but the enable (.EN) and done (.DN) bits are emulated.

 When a BTW is "executed," the enable bit is set during the first scan, then the done bit is set during the second scan.
+If you wish, you may use debug files to emulate the data transfer. |

 COR